isabella232/customer-one.en/help/campaign-admin.md

 ## ACTION: Confirm Your System Administrator (System Admin)

-Our records indicate that you are a designated System Admin within your organization, the person responsible for managing and submitting support requests for these Adobe products.
+Our records indicate that you are a **designated System Admin within your organization**, the person responsible for managing and submitting support requests for these Adobe products.

 As a System Admin, you have access to the Adobe Admin Console Support Tab which allows you to: